blackfennec-org/blackfennec/docs/source/software_documentation/domain/extensions/type_extension.rst

 Structure View
 """"""""""""""
 This component is responsible for displaying the defined type adequately.
 For example if an extension defined the JPEG type the Structure View would presumably render an image.
-For more click :ref:`here <definition_structure_view>`.
+For more click :ref:`here <definition_type_view>`.

 .. _structure_view_factory:

 Structure View Factory
 """"""""""""""""""""""
 This component is responsible for creating structure views as described above.
-For more click :ref:`here <definition_structure_view_factory>`

-Structure Bidder
-""""""""""""""""
-The bidders job is to evaluate how good - if at all - the associated type is able to represent a given data structure.
-For more on Structure Bidders click :ref:`here <definition_structure_bidder>` For an overview of the selection process click :ref:`here <definition_selection_process>`
+For more click :ref:`here <definition_type_view_factory>`